oss-generic/process/docs/FormatsAndConventions.md

 Unifying all those duplicated code improves the code quality.

-As a step toward such unification, let's extract inlined code blocks that converts collections to sets into separate methods in the respective classes.
+As a step toward such unification, let's extract those duplicated code blocks into separate methods in the respective classes.
 Doing so will make the subsequent unification easier.
 ```

 Refer to the article _[How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/)_ for more